Moist & Sticky Date and Walnut Loaf (An Old-Fashioned Recipe)

 Preparing the cake batter this way gives the cake structure without overmixing, which could cause the cake to toughen.

-Step 3 – Bake the Cake
+Step 3 – Bake Until Golden

 - Preheat your oven to 350°F (175°C).